8ightfold/cxxmbd/README.md

 ## Using the CLI

-To embed a file, you must add an ``EMBED_POINT`` to the source file.
+To embed data in a source file, you must add an ``EMBED_POINT`` to the source file.
 You can then run this:
 ```bash
 cxxmbd --embed <path-to-output> <path-to-source(s)>
 ```